-It is an upper respiratory bacterial infection that infects the areas around a rabbit’s eyes, nose, and sometimes lungs and ears.
+It is an upper respiratory bacterial infection that is usually caused by pasteurella multocida.
+The bacteria infects the areas around a rabbit’s eyes, nose, and sometimes lungs and ears.
 In mild cases the symptoms aren’t so bad and the rabbit might end up healing just fine.
 But in many cases, symptoms of snuffles can cause the rabbit to develop pneumonia or have extreme difficulty breathing.

 Most of the time, if the symptoms of snuffles are left untreated, the rabbit will not make it.
-But there is a much higher chance of survival if the infection is caught early.
+But if you catch the signs of infection early and bring your rabbit to the vet for treatment, they can prescribe antibiotics that will help your rabbit recover quickly.
 If you believe your rabbit has snuffles, get them to a vet as soon as you can even if the symptoms are not severe yet.